 At the Azerbaijan oil fields, Bond sees a helicopter outfitted with five circular saws hanging below it, cutting through trees, clearing land.
 Like THAT isn’t foreshadowing.
 (It’s what cuts through Q’s car later!)
 Part of the story is set in Istanbul, but a real life terrorist bombing there forced the filmmakers to do those scenes at Pinewood instead.
 (Thank you SO much, religious fuckheads!)

 Robbie Coltrane reprises his role as Russian gangster Zukovsky.
 (We met him in GOLDENEYE; he skipped a movie, he’s back again, though I’m sure his accent has become more schoolyard-Boris than his last go-around.)

-Eventually we meet the terrorist behind the bomb, with that special oomph Bond gimmick: “a stray bullet moving slowly through his brain, killing his nerves, so that he feels no pain, getting stronger until his eventual death.”
+Eventually we meet the terrorist behind the bomb, with his oomph-Bond-gimmick: “a stray bullet moving slowly through his brain, killing his nerves, so that he feels no pain, getting stronger until his eventual death.”
 Robert Carlyle, so impressive in TRAINSPOTTING and THE FULL MONTY, has nothing to do here as Renard, generic Bad Guy.
 His “gimmick,” which we know the writers gave him to creatively pummel Bond, is never even utilized properly.
 When he and Bond eventually engage in hand-to-hand, over the thermonuclear device that Christmas can’t pronounce, Renard is not inordinately stronger than Bond, neither does he “feel no pain,” as every time Bond kicks him, he goes, “Oouf!” and “Aargh!”